-When you’re looking for the best mattress, the ideal bed for you may not be a good fit for someone else and vice versa.
+When you’re looking for the best mattress, the best bed for you may not be a good fit for someone else and vice versa.
 This becomes even trickier when that other person is sharing your bed!

 Above all, your ideal mattress should ease pain, not cause it, support your posture, not misalign it, and let you sleep deeply, not toss and turn all night.
-Other factors to consider are budget, best mattress type (yes, there’s more than just innerspring beds out there now!), mattress firmness and more.
+Other factors to consider are budget, best mattress type (yes, there’s more than just innerspring beds out there now!), different firmness levels and more.

-In this article, we’ll go over everything you need to know before you buy a new mattress, what you can expect from the mattresses on the market today, and how to choose one based on a wide variety of circumstances and preferences.
+In this article, we’ll go over everything you need to know before you buy a new mattress, what you can expect from the best mattresses on the market today, and how to choose one based on a wide variety of circumstances and preferences.